 This crumble recipe is a classic to have in your skill set.
 You can have the pastry and crumble both made and frozen in advance so that there’s always something sweet on hand if unexpected visitors drop in.

-I let to embrace seasonal ingredients as much as possible.
+I like to embrace seasonal ingredients as much as possible.
 During the summer I turn this recipe into a rhubarb crumble.

 Hope you enjoy!

 For the pastry:

 225g plain flour

 For the filling: